Heliotropium amplexicaule or Purpletop aka Blue Heliotrope

 Blue Heliotrope (Heliotropium amplexicaule).

-Blue Heliotrope is also known as Purpletop, and is a Summer, biennial weed.
-It is a spreading prostrate herb with a deep root system that grows to a maximum height of 60 cm.
+It is a spreading prostrate herb that has a deep root system.
+It grows to a maximum height of 60 cm.

 After you read this, you will be able to:

-• Know the best options to control Blue Heliotrope or Purpletop.
+• Know the best options for Blue Heliotrope Control.

 Why is Blue Heliotrope a Problem Weed?

-• It is very competitive, and results in significant yield losses.
+• It is very competitive and causes significant yield losses.

 • It is very drought tolerant.

-• Plants start to flower 2 to 3 months after seedlings emerge.
+• Plants start to flower 2 to 3 months after the seedlings emerge.

-• The prostrate shoot growth of Blue heliotrope’s allows it to cover a large area to access sunlight.
+• Its prostrate growth habit allows it to cover large areas to access any sunlight.

 How to Identify Blue Heliotrope.